vitaly-t/pg-promise/README.md

 Every query method of the library recognizes type `QueryFile` as a query provider.

-The file provider itself never throws any error, leaving it to the query method to report it in a generic way.
+The query provider itself never throws any error, leaving it to the query method to report it in a generic way.

 One of the most useful features implemented by class `QueryFile` is its `debug` mode.